creatorbe/creatorbe.github.io/_posts/2013-12-04-cbcs-creatorb-cheatsheet-creatorbe.md

 - [x] A completed task

 ~~~
- Markup : - [ ] An uncompleted task
+ Markdown : - [ ] An uncompleted task
           - [x] A completed task
 ~~~